 - Doug White (Pitching Coach, Low-A: Houston Astros)

 - Eric Binder (Professional Pitcher: St. Louis Cardinals, many indy teams)

-This lineup of speakers produced some amazing content – from the understanding of how Coach Knutson implemented concepts from The Athletic Pitcher into his college programs at the University of Washington and Arizona State University, to accelerated arm recovery by Lee Fiocchi, to unlocking the lower half by Trevor Bauer and Eric Binder, to advanced deceleration training methods by Coach Corral, to blending Marshall-specific work by Chris Holt… I could go on, and on, and on!
+This lineup of speakers produced some amazing content – from the understanding of how Coach Knutson implemented concepts from The Athletic Pitcher into his college programs at the University of Washington and Arizona State University, to accelerated arm recovery by Lee Fiocchi, to advanced deceleration training methods by Coach Corral, to blending Marshall-specific work by Chris Holt… I could go on, and on, and on!

 Oh yeah, and for some reason, Ron decided that he’d include me as a speaker!

 My talks were on collecting data on pitching mechanics as well as the general training philosophies of our Elite Training Program and our MaxVelo program.
 I spoke about wearable computing, the use of high-speed video to evaluate training programs (like my work on the NPA’s Velocity program), how we use weighted baseballs in training, why we lift heavy weights, and many other topics.

 My advice to you: If you can get to one of these camps, you absolutely need to.
 The sheer amount of information you get in a concise and clear manner is worth the price of admission, to say nothing of the hospitality that the Wolforth’s provide and the outstanding networking opportunities that such a conference provides a coach.